 Streetlight functi ion -

-Keep in mind that the expected behi- streetlight functio conditions are sat more. the load output settings avior and work as an AN in will be on only when b tisfied.
-Consult the man will affect D function: oth Jal to learn
+Keep in mind that the load output settings will affect the expected behavior and work as an AND function: streetlight function will be on only when both conditions are satisfied.
+Consult the manual to learn more.

 At sunset Keep lights off •

 At sunrise Switch off •

 Sunset detection n voltage level 0.00V

 Sunset detection n delay 0m

-Sunrise detection n voltage level 0.00V
+Sunrise detection voltage level 0

-Sunrise detection n delay 0m
+Sunrise detection delay 0m

-Gradual dimming g speed 0s/%
+Gradual dimming speed 0s/%

-Mid-point shift 0m
+Mid-point shift 0 0m